Upstatement/quickshare/README.md

 });
 ```

 **QuickShare** goes through your HTML and adds or updates the `href` attribute to the correct share endpoint.
-Technically, the user does not have to write anything outside of a HTML file to use all of **QuickShare's** features, and the above javascript snippet is the only javascript that is used.
+Technically, the user does not have to write anything outside of a HTML file to use all of its features, and the above javascript snippet is the only javascript that is needed.

 Implementation
 ---------